 Assignment 3a: Experimental Approaches (5%)

+You will work in groups of 2 people.
 You have been tasked with conducting an experimental study that explores if a game-based neurofeedback application can effectively support people to improve their ability to self-regulate their attention used as an intervention in a single session.
 This study uses a mixed within-between experiment.
 The independent variables are intervention/control group (between groups) and assessment time point (within groups).
 One group of participants used the real neurofeedback application and the second group (control) used a sham version of the neurofeedback application.
 The dependent variables include a two part attentional test, the average “attentive” brainwave values during game play, and a self-report survey.
 Measures were administered at different time points in the study.

 - The introduction, related work, and part of the study methods sections of a paper describing your experimental study – (Word file, PDF file)